About Betsy Todd, MPH, RN

 In this month’s AJN, researcher Geraldine Rose Britton and colleagues share the results of their qualitative study on the experiences of pregnant smokers and their health care providers.
 The researchers used a focus group methodology to learn about the smokers’ experiences and to better understand what motivated them to quit or prevented them from doing so.
 There were also separate clinician focus groups to explore the approach of the 45 providers (71% RNs, 11% physicians, plus one NP, one nurse manager, four LPNs, and one PA) to pregnant women who smoke.

 Not surprisingly, the researchers discovered that the issue is frustrating to both pregnant women and their maternity care providers.
-Some […]
+Some physicians and […]

 Go to Top